Abhiek187/ez-recipes-web/README.md

 ### Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Then run `python3 -m http.server -d dist/ez-recipes/ PORT` to serve the page over a simple HTTP server.
+(By default, `PORT` is 8000.)

 ### Further Help